 Church of Nossa Senhora da Conceição

+Alcoutim is located near the border with Spain and is about 1 hour drive from Faro Airport and a 30 minute drive from the beaches in the South.
 Traveling to and around Alcoutim is best by car.
 The roads around the town are good.
 There is no train station in the town.

 If you would like to have an adventurous, but peaceful day, we suggest that you do the following tour: Tavira – Cachopo – Martim Longo – Vaqueiros – Giões – Pereiro – Santa Marta – Cortes Pereiras – Alcoutim – Guerreiros do Rio – Foz de Odeleite – Castro Marim.
 This is a full day tour to enjoy the original beauty of the countryside and to discover the unspoiled Algarve, the traditional way of life and the kindness of the simple people.
 Beautiful landscapes and typical white washed architecture.
 It is the Algarve that tourists usually don’t see.